1908 (27th August)

 Lyndon’s sister Lucia was born.

-Lyndon graduated from Johnson City High School.
+Lyndon Baines Johnson graduated from Johnson City High School.

 Lyndon spent time taking casual jobs in California.

-Lyndon enrolled at Southwest Texas State Teachers’ College.
+Johnson enrolled at Southwest Texas State Teachers’ College.

 Lyndon took a teaching job at Pearsall High School.